 Ask B2B marketers which camp they're in, and the majority will choose the solemn second.
-In fact, 75% say they wouldn't achieve their 2016 marketing goals without good data quality.
+In fact, 80 percent say data quality is critical to sales and marketing.
 Yet, the condition of B2B marketing data continues to be shamefully bad.
 Year after year, our research here at Dun & Bradstreet reveals the same disturbing trend: Marketers repeatedly identify data quality as a high priority, but the actual state of B2B customer records tells a different story.

 Well, that's where things get a bit blurry.

 I have my own theories.
 Still, I'm always curious to get an expert's take on puzzling phenomena, so I reached out to Dr. Thomas Redman, an advisor and innovator at Data Quality Solutions with nearly 30 years of experience in data quality.
 Affectionately known among his longtime fans as "the Data Doc," Redman counsels a variety of clientele, including Fortune 100 executives.
 Quite graciously, Redman carved out time to answer my questions about the mysterious "why's" underlying people's attitudes toward data quality.

 Q. Why do some enterprise leaders attack data quality issues more ferociously than others?
 In particular, what's keeping marketers from rolling up their sleeves?

 Redman: There are a bunch of reasons why people fail to engage in data quality programs.
 Every organization has different measures and ways of interacting.
 That said, I've encountered common themes of resistance across various lines of business, including marketing.